This locomotive was built in 1906 by Aveling & Porter.

 After closure of the works, part of the complex was preserved as the Long Shop Museum, while Sirapite survived, unrestored, in the private collection of Sir William McAlpine.

-The locomotive later returned to Leiston and was restored to steam again in 2009 after a five year of effort to restore it with the aid of Heritage Lottery funding.
+The locomotive later returned to Leiston and was restored to steam again in 2009 by its new owners, the Long Shop Museum, after a five year effort with the aid of Heritage Lottery funding.

 Due to not being fitted with vacuum braking (as it was built as a goods engine and not a locomotive for passenger services), it could not haul passenger trains.
 The engine visited the Mid Suffolf Light Railway for the purpose of shunting, hauling light freight services.